yss-ef/dolibarr-custom-modules/README.md

 *Authored by Youssef Fellah.*

-*Developed as part of the 2nd year Engineering Cycle - Mundiapolis University.*
+*Developed as part of an internship - HTBS Afriqua*
----

-*Authored by Youssef Fellah.*